ddnexus/pagy/docs/api/pagy.md

 ---
 # Pagy

 The scope of the `Pagy` class is keeping track of the all integers and variables involved in the pagination.
-It basically takes a few integers (such as the count of the collection, the page number, the items per page, ...), does some simple aritmetic and creates a very small object that allocates less than 3k of memory. _([source](https://github.com/ddnexus/pagy/blob/master/lib/pagy.rb))_
+It basically takes a few integers (such as the count of the collection, the page number, the items per page, ...), does some simple arithmetic and creates a very small object that allocates less than 3k of memory. _([source](https://github.com/ddnexus/pagy/blob/master/lib/pagy.rb))_

 ## Synopsis